sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 - Example :

 ### @Epic :
-An Epic is set of work which can be devided in smaller stories.
+An Epic is set of work which can be divided in smaller stories.
 Basic Idea about EPIC can be found [**here**](https://www.atlassian.com/agile/project-management/epics)

 - Scope Of Use : Methods & Classes
 - Parameters : Description string.